ITR-U

 Deadline for Filing an Income Tax Updated Return (Form ITR-U)

-After the end of the specified assessment year, the updated return can be provided within 24 months.
-For instance, For the assessment year 2022–2023, an updated return may be submitted by 31 March 2025.
+After the end of the specified assessment year, the updated return can be filed within 24 months.
+For instance, for the assessment year 2022–2023, an updated return needs to be submitted by 31 March 2025.

 How to File Form ITR-U?